Lapin0t/phd-manuscript/main/03_substitution.typ

 chapter is to be completely silent on the actual construction of the syntax.
-Indeed, as our goal is to formalize a (reasonably) language-generic OGS construction, we will only be interested in _specifying_ what operations a syntax should support and leave open the choice for actual _instanciation_.
+Indeed, as our goal is to formalize a (reasonably) language-generic OGS construction, we will only be interested in _specifying_ what operations a syntax should support and leave open the choice for actual _instantiation_.
 Crucially, we will not assume any kind of induction principle and keep the syntax opaque.
-Surely it can be debated whether or not something which is not inductively defined diserves to be called syntax, and indeed our generic OGS construction could very well be instanciated not by syntax but by some other denotational model of a language.
-However, for clarity we will keep using syntactical terminology.
+Surely it can be debated whether or not something which is not inductively defined deserves to be called a syntax, and indeed our generic OGS construction could very well be instantiated not by syntax but by some other denotational model of a language.
+However, for clarity, we will keep using syntactic terminology.

 We start in @sec-sub-ovw with a short overview of the core points of the intrinsic representation and the axiomatization of substitution.
 This overview largely follows two comprehensive papers with beautifully crafted Agda implementations which I heartily recommend~#mcite(dy: -1em,
 <FioreS22>)#mcite(dy: 2em, <AllaisACMM21>).
+The main point is the introduction of _substitution monoids_, which axiomatize type- and scope-indexed families supporting variables and substitutions.
-In @sec-sub-scope, we motivate
-and introduce a small contribution.
+In @sec-sub-scope, we motivate and introduce a small contribution.
 Typically, the notion of scope is fixed in the abstract theory of substitution and defined as lists of types, but this rigidity can be cumbersome for some languages.
-This is remedied by providing a succint abstraction for scopes.
-Finally, in @sec-sub-monoid we will adapt the definition of substitution monoids, i.e., families supporting variables and substitutions, to this new abstraction.
-We will also introduce substitution modules, a second mild contribution required to deal with substitution inside other syntactic objects than just terms, such as evaluation contexts.
+This is remedied by providing a succint abstraction for scopes #tom["succint" est un peu bizarre: "simple", "basic"?].
+Finally, in @sec-sub-monoid, we adapt the definition of substitution monoid to this new abstraction.
+We #tom[je passe certains verbes du futur au présent, je trouve que tu emploies parfois le futur à mauvais escient.] also introduce _substitution modules_, a second mild contribution required to deal with substitution inside other syntactic objects than just terms, such as evaluation contexts.
+#tom[C'est pas hyper juste de dire que c'est une contrib, l'idée des modules dans le cadre de la substitution date au mieux de "modules over monads and linearity", d'un certain A. Hirschowitz avec Maggesi.
+De même, les monoides de substitution existent à un niveau bien plus abstrait que FinSet, en fait dans n'importe quelle cat skew monoïdale (cf "... dependently-sorted..." de Fiore et notre "cellular Howe theorem").]

 == The Theory of Intrinsically-Typed Substitution <sec-sub-ovw>